aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 You don't have to be faster than the bear, you just have to be faster than the slowing guy running from it.
+> 🥠 A cynic is only a frustrated optimist.

-Last update: Sat Jun 22 05:08:30 2024
+Last update: Sun Jun 23 05:06:44 2024

 ### Let's play! 🎮